Questions Related to Townhouse

 How far are you from major attractions and Acadia National Park?

 Some of the hiking trails of Acadia National Park are only five minutes away.
 Access to the Park Loop Road is approximately 20 minutes away; while Bar Harbor is 25 minutes away.
-Park passes are required from May 1 – October 31, and they should be displayed on your dashboard or hanging from your mirror.
-Timed entry vehicle reservations are needed for the summit of Cadillac from May 26 to October 19 at www.recreation.gov for $6.00.
-You can access whale watching cruises and harbor cruises from Bar Harbor from May through mid-October.
+Park passes are required year round, and they should be displayed on your dashboard or hanging from your mirror.
+Timed entry vehicle reservations are needed for the summit of Cadillac from May 26 to October 22 at www.recreation.gov for $6.00.
+Guests should purchase passes and print them prior to arrival to immediately access the beauty of Acadia.
+You can access whale watching cruises and harbor cruises from Bar Harbor from mid-May through mid-October.
 There are also boat cruises and schooner rides that leave from Southwest Harbor and Bass Harbor that are within 5 – 10 minutes of the resort.

 Is the ocean accessible from the resort?